Fire up the Porto itinerary planner and visit the hometown of Port Wine.

 - Adante Card: Porto’s public transport system accepts the multimodal Adante Card on all buses, trams, metros and funicular.
 The card can be bought and refilled at all tram stations and some newspaper kiosks.
 It needs to be validated at ticketing machines for each use.
 Prices vary depending on which zone you wish to visit.

-Explore the best journey planner for your visit to Porto and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Porto and create a flawless plan in few simple steps!